It has been SO COLD this year on the East Coast of the U.S.!

 Tortellini is my family’s favorite soup.
 We make a lot of it so that we can enjoy it for days.
 In a homemade broth, this is the most delicious Italian soup in the world . . . hand’s down the best!

 From my friend, Linda’s blog, Ciao Chow Linda, is an authentic version of another classic Italian soup.
-I like hers because of the meatballs and the beautiful color.
+I like her soup because of the meatballs and the beautiful color.

 Oh my gosh, who doesn’t love a bowl of this dreamy, yet delicate comfort soup?
 Stracciatella is the Italian version of egg drop soup common to Emilia-Romagna, San Marino and Le Marche.
 The name is derived from the Italian word that means “rags” or “torn apart” which perfectly describes the appearance of this soup: The eggs look like thinly torn rags in the broth.
 Oh so simple and brimming with flavor, this soup is perfect for any lunch or “i primi” (first course) before the main entree of dinner.
 Because Stracciatella is somewhat of a ‘plain’ soup, the way to make this soup shine and stand out among other Italian soups is by using your absolute best, rich, full-bodied home-made “brodo“ (broth).
 Even though I make our own broth, I always have really good packaged broth on hand in my pantry.
 If you prepare your own broth, makes sure you make a large quantity to freeze for later uses.
 If you don’t have the time to prepare homemade broth, then only use high-quality, low-sodium, trusted packaged chicken broth.
 As we do in this family kitchen, add salt to your preference level after the eggs are added to the hot broth.